TransparentEdge/terraform-provider-transparentedge/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

 To compile the provider, run `go install`.
-This will build the provider and put the provider binary in the `$GOPATH/bin` directory.
+This will build the provider and put the provider binary in the `$GOPATH/bin` or `$GOBIN` directory if you have it set.

 To generate or update documentation, run `go generate`.

-To override the provider locally, it's usually enough to create the file `~/.terraformrc` (replace `<GOPATH>` with the correct in your machine):
+To override the provider locally, it's usually enough to create the file `~/.terraformrc` (replace `<GOPATH>` with the correct one for your machine):

 ```
 # ~/.terraformrc